pustotnik/zenmake/docs/why.rst

 It's one of the most popular cross-platform build systems nowadays.
 But I don't understand why this system is so popular.
 I have never liked its internal language - for me it's terrible.
-As far as I know, a lot of people think the same but they choose to use it because it’s popular and with good support for many platforms.
-But anyway CMake is too complicated and not easy to use.
+As far as I know, a lot of people think the same but they choose to use it because it's popular and with good support for many platforms.
+Also, CMake is too complicated.

 One more fact: a lot of people decided to migrate to Meson after Meson was created.
-And it means that Meson is better for them.
+It was probably because Meson was better for them.

 **Make**

-It’s a very old but still relevant build system.
-It has too many disadvantages and it has been replaced by more recent build systems in many cases.
+It's a very old but still relevant build system.
+However, it has too many disadvantages and it has been mostly replaced by more recent build systems.
 It is used as a backend for some other build systems, for example, by CMake.

 **WAF**

 WAF is a great build system and has a lot of capabilities.
-I like it and have some experience with it but for me it’s a meta build system.
+I like it and have some experience with it but for me it's a meta build system.
 You can build your projects only by WAF but it has a long learning curve and is not easy to use.

 **ninja**

-Well, I don’t know a lot about this system.
+Well, I don't know a lot about this system.
 I know that it is used as a backend in Meson and CMake.
 And as far as I know ninja is not easy to use and requires a lot of effort.

 **Meson**

 It’s really not a bad build system which uses ninja as a backend to build.
-I have tried to use it but didn’t like some of its features:
+I have tried to use it but didn't like some of its features:

 -  It tries to be smart when it's not necessary.
 -  The tool uses an internal language which is like Python but not Python.